Vexatious-777/Vexatious-777/README.md

 > *"The most important step a man can take.
 It's not the first one, is it?
 It's the next one.
 Always the next step."*
 > — Brandon Sanderson, *The Way of Kings*

-⚡ **Fun fact:** When I'm not coding, you'll find me immersed in fantasy novels or some kind of RPG in my free time!
+⚡ **Fun fact:** When I'm not coding or working on improving my knowledge and skill set, you'll find me immersed in fantasy novels or some kind of RPG in my free time!